C# Google Drive API Connector

 -

-Create a fresh new Console project and use this code to get the data:
+Create a new Console project and use this code to read the data:

-"GoogleDriveDSN" -
+"GoogleDriveDSN"; -

-Hit F5 to run the code and read the data:
+Press F5 to run the code and read the data:

 -

-Here is program's code in text format:
+Here is the code in text format:

 using System; using System.Data.Odbc; namespace ConsoleApp { class Program { static void Main() { var dsn = "GoogleDriveDSN"; using (var conn = new OdbcConnection(String.Format("DSN={0}", dsn))) { conn.Open(); var cmd = new OdbcCommand("SELECT * FROM Products", conn); var rdr = cmd.ExecuteReader(); while (rdr.Read()) { for (int i = 0; i < rdr.FieldCount; i++) { Console.Write("{0}\t", rdr[i]); } Console.WriteLine(); } } Console.ReadKey(); } } }